UPPMAX/install-methods/data_uppnex/blast_scripts/webpage.md

 After loading the `blast/2.6.0+` module, specifying `blastp -db nr` results in `blastp` searching the local copy of `nr`, because the `BLASTDB` environment variable is set when the module is loaded.
+Similarly, each of these would result in searching the local copy of the given database:

+    blastp -db pdbaa ...
+    blastp -db uniprot_sprot ...
+    blastp -db uniprot_uniref90 ...
+    blastn -db nt ...
+    blastn -db refseq_genomic ...

 WGS, TSA and SRA sequence databases are not included